Datenschmutz/docs/cheat-sheets/css.md

 - `caption-side`: Specifies the position of the table caption (top, bottom)
 - `empty-cells`: Specifies whether or not to display borders and backgrounds for empty cells in a table

-## Flexbox

-- `display: flex`: Specifies that an element should be displayed as a flex container
-- `flex-direction`: Specifies the direction of the main axis of a flex container (row, row-reverse, column, column-reverse)
-- `flex-wrap`: Specifies whether flex items should wrap or not (nowrap, wrap, wrap-reverse)
-- `flex-flow`: Shorthand property for `flex-direction` and `flex-wrap`
-- `justify-content`: Specifies the alignment of flex items along the main axis (flex-start, flex-end, center, space-between, space-around)
-- `align-items`: Specifies the alignment of flex items along the cross axis (flex-start, flex-end, center, baseline, stretch)
-- `align-content`: Specifies the alignment of a flex container's lines within the flex container when there is extra space along the cross axis (flex-start, flex-end, center, space-between, space-around, stretch)

 ## Grid

 - `display: grid`: Specifies that an element should be displayed as a grid container